 With the help of attributes for read and unread dialogs in DialogsList we can separately change following characteristics: background color of the list item, font size, color and text style for the dialog title, last message, date of the last message, as well as size of dialogue avatar and size of the avatar of author of the message (only for group chats), settings of the separator between the elements (appearance, color, indents).

-MessageList attributes allow us to set a background color for incoming and outcoming messages, moreover, a color for their «pressed» and «selected» states.
-Also we can change color and size of the message font, sending time font and title font.
+MessageList attributes allow us to set a background color for incoming and outgoing messages; moreover, a color for their «pressed,» and «selected» states.
+Also we can change color and size of the message, message font, sending time font and title font.

-When using available MessageInput attributes, we can change color and size of the text and input tip, maximum amount of allowed lines, size and indent of the «send» button, its icon and background.
+When using available MessageInput attributes, we can change the color and size of the text and input tip, the maximum number of allowed lines, the size, and indent of the «send» button, its icon, and background.

-But what if besides of changing elements’ appearance you also need to change its position?
+But what if, besides changing elements’ appearance, you also need to change its position?
 No matter what, you shouldn’t worry about it, because you can create your own layout.
-There’s only one condition: element identificators have to match with default identificators, and widget types must not call the exception of the ClassCastException class (they should belong to the same type or subclass type).
+There’s identification: element identifiers have to match with default identifiers, and widget types must not throw the exception of the ClassCastException class (they should belong to the same type or subclass type).

 Here’s the example of changing the MessageList layout:

 Sometimes the function of displaying a text message is not enough.
-For example, you might need to add a message processing status and a reaction after receiving it (Slack alike).
+For example, you might need to add a message processing status and a Slack-like receiving it (Slack-like).
 Of course, in this case you need to create your own layout, but you can’t do it without changing the ViewHolder logic.
 For this reason our library has an option to use your own ViewHolder for the elements.